 Amina Mohamed, GVSU alumna and Jeff Padnos, President of Padnos Corporation

 On Thursday Oct 30th 2014, Grand Rapids celebrated its 4th Annual Abrahamic Dinner in The First Park Congregational Church.
-The Niagara Foundation has organized the Annual Abrahamic Dinner independently in previous years, but this year for the first time The Kaufman Interfaith Institute joined the effort as a cosponsor.
+The Niagara Foundation organized the Annual Abrahamic Dinner independently in previous years, but in 2014, the Kaufman Interfaith Institute joined the effort as a cosponsor.

 Jeff Padnos, President of Padnos Corporation